Online Teaching Certificates

 Students who pursue a letter of eligibility for Superintendent could take courses that are designed to prepare them to lead a district within the K-12 school system.
 Superintendents are the CEO’s of schools.
 They might have to put a school board’s vision into action and make day-to-day decisions about policy, staff, educational programs and resource allocation.
 As managers, they are often in charge of principals and other personnel, and may be able to hire, fire, and supervise (O*Net).
 While not a comprehensive list, below is a sample of topics students might explore in their program of study.

 - Labor Relations

 - Policy Analysis

 Admission requirements for a Superintendent’s Letter of Eligibility are likely to vary by school and region.
 In some cases, applicants could need a bachelors and masters degrees (e.g. Master of Education).
 Additional material might include administrative experience, and an essay that might reflect your philosophies as they relate to student achievement.

-When surveyed, 21% of Superintendents reported they had a post-masters certificate.v
+DID YOU KNOW?
+When surveyed, 44% of Superintendents reported they had a post-masters certificate.
+(O*Net)

 Accreditation is a type of quality assurance that requires an external peer review.
 Moreover, to maintain their approved status, the institution or program must undergo a similar review on a periodic basis.
 Some online teaching certification programs are accredited through a regional agency such as the Higher Learning Commission and by the Council for the Accreditation of Educator Preparation (CAEP).
 CAEP’s scope is to accredit educator preparation programs that lead to certification/licensure at the bachelors, masters, post-baccalaureate and doctoral levels.